SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

    > [!NOTE]
    > For more information about how the tenant-level permission scopes work internally, see the articles in the [See also](#see-also) section.

-1. Choose the permission that you requested in the **package-solution.json** file of your solution, choose **Approve or reject access**, and then choose **Approve**.
+1. Choose the permission that you requested in the **package-solution.json** file of your solution, select **Approve or reject access**, and then select **Approve**.
 The following screenshot shows the panel in the Admin UI.

    ![Screenshot of the WebApiPermission management page during the approval process](../images/use-aadhttpclient-enterpriseapi-grant-approve.png)